briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

-    notice by first-class mail to the eligible depositories having an office in the Municipality and such other eligible depositories as determined by the Director of Finance, at least sixty days prior to the date of the action of the Director of Finance designating depositories for the Municipality’s active deposits.
+    notice by first-class mail to the eligible depositories having an office in the Municipality and such other eligible depositories as determined by the Director of Finance, at least sixty days prior to the date of the action of the Director of Finance designating depositories for the Municipality's active deposits.

 4. _(d)_ Such notice shall: